Veterans Affairs Medical Center Substance Abuse Treatment Programs

 Veterans Affairs Medical Center Substance Abuse Treatment Programs - Boise, ID

 Veterans Affairs Medical Center Substance Abuse Treatment Programs is an addiction treatment center located at 500 West Fort Street, Building 114 in the 83702 zip code in Boise, ID.
 It is operated by the U. S. Department of Veterans Affairs.
-Veterans Affairs Medical Center Substance Abuse Treatment Programs provides methadone for pain management, naltrexone administration and prescribes suboxone.
-Some of the treatment approaches used by Veterans Affairs Medical Center Substance Abuse Treatment Programs include cognitive behavioral therapy, anger management and 12-step rehab.
-Veterans Affairs Medical Center Substance Abuse Treatment Programs also specializes in detox services and offers inpatient opioid detox, residential benzodiazepines detoxification and inpatient alcohol detox.
-Veterans Affairs Medical Center Substance Abuse Treatment Programs provides inpatient hospital addiction treatment, outpatient methadone/buprenorphine/naltrexone treatment and regular outpatient heroin treatment.
-It also provides residential heroin abuse treatment, inpatient heroin detoxification and inpatient treatment for co-occurring mental health and heroin use.
+Veterans Affairs Medical Center Substance Abuse Treatment Programs provides naltrexone administration, buprenorphine for pain management and suboxone prescription.
+Some of the treatment approaches used by Veterans Affairs Medical Center Substance Abuse Treatment Programs include relapse prevention, anger management and cognitive behavioral therapy.
+Veterans Affairs Medical Center Substance Abuse Treatment Programs also specializes in detox services and offers inpatient alcohol detoxification, methamphetamines detox and inpatient cocaine detoxification.
+Veterans Affairs Medical Center Substance Abuse Treatment Programs provides hospital inpatient treatment, residential heroin detox and 30 day inpatient heroin rehab programs.
+It also provides residential heroin abuse treatment, supervised heroin detox and residential treatment for dual diagnosis.
 Other addiction treatment offered includes treatment for non-substance use addiction disorder.

 Address: 500 West Fort Street, Building 114, Boise, ID 83702